one-click-desktop/client/README.md

 - Using login credentials for RDP (`useRdpCredentials`) - specifies if credentials used for login should be used for RDP connection.

+- Start RDP connection on session ready (`startRdp`) - specifies if app should automatically start RDP connection using platform specific client.
+If disabled address target machine will be displayed and user must connect on their own.

 ## Development

 First run `npm install` to install all required packages.